Climate Emergency Voices

 “Kilter have this vast body of knowledge surrounding the environment, ecologies and sustainable living, alongside the requisite theatre making skills to turn this knowledge into something entertaining, heart warming and provocative.
 To boot they have a natural way of imparting their knowledge and skills to younger people.”
 (Kate Cross, Director of the egg)

 “My class loved Unsung.
 It was well structured, totally inclusive and thoroughly enjoyable.
 We cannot wait to hear our anthem sung!!”
 (Lucy Willis, Teacher)

-To enquire about your school taking part in Voices for a Climate Emergency, get in touch with Sarah at email@example.com.
+To enquire about your school taking part in Voices for a Climate Emergency, get in touch with Jen at firstname.lastname@example.org.